anjumArnab/core_dart/README.md

 The Arrow Function (or Fat Arrow Notation (`=>`)) is a shorthand notation for defining functions in Dart that contain only a single statement or single expression.

 _Rules and Syntax_
 - Single Expression Only: This notation can only be used when the function body has one expression that can be evaluated.
-It cannot be used for functions containing multi-statement logic like if/else or loops.
+It cannot be used for functions containing multi-statement logic, like if/else or loops.
 ``` dart
 returnType functionName(parameters) => expression;
 int add(int a, int b) => a + b; // valid
 ```
 The Notation: The symbol is `=>` (equals sign followed by a greater-than sign).

-- No Brackets or return: You remove the curly brackets ({}) and the return keyword.
-The `=>` implicitly handles the return of the expression's result.
+- No Brackets or return: You remove the curly brackets `{}` and the return keyword.
+The `=>` operator implicitly returns the expression's result.

 **Usage:** It can be applied to both normal functions and anonymous (lambda) functions.

 **Recursion**

 Recursion is a process where a function calls itself repeatedly.
-A function that does this is known as a recursive function .
+A function that does this is known as a recursive function.
 Recursion is typically used when a problem can be naturally defined in terms of itself, such as calculating a factorial (e.g., 5! = 4! x 5).
 ``` dart
 int factorial(int n) {
   if (n == 1) return 1; // Base case